Skip to main content

 [*] Saving ticket in Administrator@cifs_DC.phantom.vl@PHANTOM.VL.ccache

 Success!
-We now have a Kerberos ticket allowing us to impersonate Administrator on the domain controller.
+This yields a Kerberos ticket that allows impersonating Administrator on the domain controller.

 What happened: